Use the following choices to answer questions 2–4.a. No change wi... | Channels for Pearson+

 e.
 Sucrose will move into the cell from an area of higher concentration to one of lower concentration.

-Which statement best describes what happens when a gram-positive bacterium is placed in an aqueous solution of lysozyme and 10% sucrose?
+Which statement best describes what happens when a gram-positive bacterium is placed in distilled water and penicillin?

 Verified Solution